 As of late Sunday evening, the fans have been blowing for 24 hours.
 I plan to leave them on for another 18-24 hours for a total of 42-48 hours.
 If some spots are still wet today I’ll grab my hair dryer and get to work.

 If you have a dehumidifier that can be easily moved, you can put it near the car.
-Someone suggested Damp Rid.
-I may head to the store (in a different car) and pick some up today as a precautionary measure.
+Someone suggested Damp Rid, which is available at big box stores.
+I ended up getting these Damp Rid bags that I hung from the hanger hooks in my backseat.

 Have you ever done this?